Text HELLO to CITIBOT 856-644-6414

 Blackwood, Blackwood Estates, Glenloch Manor, Liberty Park, Blackwood Manor, Blenheim, Chestnut Glen, Coles Hills, Foxboro, Glen Eagles, Laurel Hills, Millbridge, Players Place, Tall Oaks Drive, Timber Cove, the Links, Woodmill Pond, Laurel Hills, Laurel Gardens, Millbridge, Rosegate

 Erial Clementon Rd., Highland Park, Lake George, Clementona, On The Green, Pine Glen, Revere Run I, Terrestria, Valley Stream, Garwood Rd., Peter Chesseman Rd.from Garwood to Hickstown, Raintree, Stonebridge Run, Woodshire, Briar Lake, Daystar, Deerpark, Fox Chase, Grenloch, Lambs Terrace, Little Gloucester Rd.-from Erial Rd.
 To Blackwood-Clementon Rd., Revere Run II, Southgate Woods, Winter Hill, Cherrywood, Quail Hollow, Westgate Woods

-All residents are reminded that recycling is indeed the law, both statewide and locally.
-But the benefits of recycling should also be seriously considered.
-By removing recyclables from the regular trash flow, we help save our environment.
-And each ton of trash that is recycled helps to save tax dollars that would otherwise be spent on trash disposal fees.
+All residents are reminded that recycling is mandatory statewide.
+By removing recyclables from the regular trash flow, we help save our environment and save tax dollars that would otherwise be spent on trash disposal fees.
 Read more about single stream recycling.